xinyu-dev/NeMo-Skills/docs/basics/index.md

 [^1]: Of course you can use a single mount if you'd like or define more than 2 mounts

 Also add `HUGGINGFACE_HUB_CACHE=/hf_models` when asked to add environment variables.

+!!! note

+    While we recommend running everything in containers by defining a cluster config, it's not a requirement.
+    Any of our jobs can be run without specifying the config, but you would need to make sure your environment has all necessary packages installed.

 Now that we have our first config created, we can run inference with a local model (assuming you have at least one GPU on the machine you're using).